Val Broeksmit: Cooperation with investigators

+Criminal history

+Broeksmit had a troubled history that complicated his credibility as a source.
+In 2014, the same year he discovered his father's documents, he downloaded files from the 2014 Sony Pictures hack and distributed them online, suggesting the hackers target Deutsche Bank next.
+He also made fraudulent purchases using his mother's stolen American Express information.

-Disappearance, arrest and death
+Disappearance and death

-In April 2021, Val Broeksmit went missing but his Twitter account remained active.
-The Los Angeles Police Department said he was last seen on April 6, 2021.
+In April 2021, Broeksmit went missing, though his Twitter account remained active.
+The Los Angeles Police Department reported he was last seen on April 6, 2021.

-In early 2022, Broeksmit was arrested for carrying a privately made firearm.
-Later, employees of Brewery Artist Complex filed for a restraining order against him in April 2022 for allegedly threatening them with a homemade firearm, citing "a continuing pattern of unlawful and harassing conduct occurring over a significant period".
-Later that month, Val Broeksmit was found dead on the campus of Wilson High School in El Sereno.
-It appeared Broeksmit had fallen from a tree and suffered blunt-force trauma, broken ribs, and a spinal fracture.
-The cause undetermined, but authorities did not suspect foul play and the coroner ruled the death an accident.
-Baseless speculation about Broeksmit's death led to QAnon and other conspiracy theorists who compared him to Vince Foster and Seth Rich.
+By early 2022, Broeksmit had resurfaced but faced new legal troubles.
+He was arrested for carrying a privately made firearm, and in April 2022, employees of The Brewery Art Colony filed for a restraining order against him, alleging he had threatened them with a homemade firearm as part of "a continuing pattern of unlawful and harassing conduct occurring over a significant period".

+Later that month, Broeksmit was found dead on the campus of Wilson High School in El Sereno.
+The coroner stated the cause of death as accidental, resulting from blunt force trauma to his torso, having fallen from a tree.